Cautious optimization via data informativity: Introduction

-In contrast, we make use of basis functions, where the unknown function is parameterized by a linear combination of the basis.
-Choices that balance expressiveness and the number of parameters are linear, polynomials, Gaussian, and sigmoidal functions.
-Depending on the problem, one may also choose a basis by taking into account physical considerations or emplying spectral methods~\cite{MB-RM-IM:12,MK-IM:20,MH-JC:23-auto}.
+In contrast to these approaches, we consider the situation where the unknown function can be written as a linear combination of a set of basis functions.
+In practice, this is not always possible, and thus the choice of basis induces a model mismatch error, which needs to be taken into account.
+Common choices that balance expressiveness and the number of parameters are linear, polynomials, Gaussian, and sigmoidal functions.
+Depending on the problem, one may also choose a basis by taking into account physical considerations or employing spectral methods~\cite{MB-RM-IM:12,MK-IM:20,MH-JC:23-auto}.
+In the specific case of nonlinear system identification, an overview of the problem of selecting a suitable parametrization can be found in~\cite{ON:20}.
 Once a basis is chosen, the data is used to perform regression~\cite{TH-RT-JF:13,RT:96} on the parameters.
-What remains to be defined is then the metric chosen to decide the best estimate.
-Common methods are least squares (minimal Frobenius norm), ridge regression (minimal $L_2$ norm), sparse or Lasso regression (minimal $L_1$ norm).
+What remains to be defined then is the metric chosen to decide the best estimate.
+Common methods are least squares (minimal Frobenius norm), ridge regression (minimal $L_2$ norm), and sparse or Lasso regression (minimal $L_1$ norm).
 The nonlinear system-identification literature has also brought forward methods which determine models that are sparse~\cite{SLB-JLP-JNK:16}, of low rank (via dynamic mode decomposition)~\cite{PJS:10,PJS:22,JNK-SLB-BWB-JLP:16}, or both~\cite{MRJ-PJS-JWN:14}.
 Regardless of how one obtains an estimate, the second step in data-based optimization is to employ either a certainty-equivalent or robust method to find optimal values.